grascii/grascii/docs/README.rst

 There is also the ability to build and install your own custom dictionaries.

-For more information, see :doc:`dictionary`.
+For more information, see `dictionary <https://grascii.readthedocs.io/en/latest/dictionary.html>`_.

 Grascii Dephrase (Experimental)
 *******************************